 - reduce the number of babies abandoned

 The women who married, noble, rich, generally were ignored by these laws.
-Those who most were effected by them were servant women, for they were vulnerable at all hours to the advances of the men of the places where they worked.
+Those who most were affected by them were servant women, for they were vulnerable at all hours to the advances of the men of the places where they worked.
 The declarations make sad reading at times, for they tell of rape, of humiliation, of seduction and betrayal, of prostitution.
 They also show that local officials were often kind and tolerant, assigning public money to support the child, prosecuting rapists when possible, promising to protect the privacy of the woman making the declaration, unless she needed the document in court.
 Lots of material here for graduate theses.

 The two main places to look for pregnancy declarations are the Archives Départementales, where they can be found in three different series:

 - Series B, if before 1790

 - Series L 238-406 and supplements 1 and 2 to Series L, and Series U, if from 1790-1800